danielflower/danielflower.github.io/_posts/2017-04-08-Lets-Encrypt-Certs-with-embedded-Jetty.md

 It will ask some questions: select `Place files in webroot directory (webroot)` and give it the path to the directory specified in the special resource handler - `/opt/myapp/letsencryptvalidationdir` in my example.
-Assuming your web app is running (it will us http on port 80, or https on port 443, not sure which) then it will output a bunch of files in a directory similar to `/etc/letsencrypt/live/www.your-domain.com`
+Assuming your web app is running (it will use http on port 80, or https on port 443, not sure which) then it will output a bunch of files in a directory similar to `/etc/letsencrypt/live/www.your-domain.com`

 These are pem files - to convert this to a keystore format that Java could use, I created the following script (which